kj-kenan/SWE573-Kenan-s-Repo/docs/SRS.md

 When the exchange is completed by both parties, the system should mark the post as “completed” and remove it from active listings.

+The system shall automatically create a private conversation channel when a handshake is accepted.

+The system shall route all post-related messages into this private conversation after the handshake is accepted.

 *Timebank*